 The Township of Hillside is committed to incorporating public input into its ongoing hazard mitigation planning.
 The public will have an opportunity to comment on the Plan prior to any changes and during the 5-year plan update.
 The annual progress reports will be posted on the County mitigation website in addition to the adopted Plan.
+The Township will post a link to the plan on the municipal website.

 All public comments and input on the plan will be recorded and addressed, as appropriate.
 Opportunity to comment on the plan will be provided directly through the County's website.
 Public comments can also be submitted in writing to the County's HMP Coordinator.
-All public comments shall be addressed to: Union County Office of Emergency Management c/o All Hazards Pre-disaster Mitigation Plan Coordinator 300 North Ave East, Westfield, NJ 07090.
+All public comments shall be addressed to: Union County Office of Emergency Management c/o All Hazards Pre-Disaster Mitigation Plan Coordinator 300 North Ave East, Westfield, NJ 07090.